arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 But what are the costs of working in such style?
 And what are the alternatives?

-I wrote this post to round-up the disadvantages of typicall PR flow, so that you can make a better informed decision — by knowing all the potential costs involved.
+I wrote this post to gather the disadvantages of typicall PR flow, so that you can make a better informed decision — by knowing all the potential costs involved.
 You can judge yourself how each particular aspect applies to your specific work setting.

+If you have anything to add, [ping me on twitter](https://twitter.com/tomasz_wro) or [submit a pull request to this blogpost](https://github.com/arkency/posts/edit/master/posts/2021-04-09-disadvantages-of-pull-requests.md) (how ironic 🙃).

 ## More long living branches => more merge conflicts